Does it Pay to Pay for Houzz Pro+?

 Showing up in the Houzz top 10 results

 Visibility on a platform like Houzz is crucial.
 Why advertise if no one has the opportunity to view your business?
-One of the benefits of Pro+ is that it increases your business’s visibility by reserving one of the top 10 search results on each page for Pro+ users within the relevant geographical radius.
+Whether you’re a design/build, dealer, or manufacturer, one of the benefits of Pro+ is that it increases your business’s visibility by reserving one of the top 10 search results on each page for Pro+ users within the relevant geographical radius.

 Showing up under multiple categories.

 Your company’s visibility also grows with the option to list your business under multiple home improvement categories — you can only list it under one with the free version.
 For example, if your company builds and designs swimming pools but also offers swimming pool maintenance, you could list it under “Design and Remodeling” as well as “Home Services,” which widely expands your advertisement’s reach.

 Photo tagging to help the right homeowners find your images.

 With the mindset of treating Houzz as much like social media as possible, the most important focus is to boost the photo impressions, especially in this digital age.
 Promoted ads on Houzz do seem to improve numbers of profile clicks and profile impressions somewhat, but photo impressions appear to remain predominantly organic.
 For consumers who are far along in the remodeling process and are looking directly on Houzz for home improvement professionals, this might not be such an issue.
 But more often than not, unique site visitors are simply looking for ideas, in which case Pro+ members are no more visible than businesses with the free subscription.